-From their handwritten menu, we asked for Longanisang Hubad (Php130.00) and Corned Beef (Php130.00) breakfast meal.
-Both come with fried rice, egg and a choice of coffee or hot choco, we settled for their hot choco.
-We added three sticks of Barbeque (Php30.00/stick) just in case the serving size was not up to par with our grumbling tummy.
-For desserts, we ordered their famous Halo-Halo (Php80.00).
+From their handwritten menu, we asked for longanisang hubad (Php130.00) and corned beef (Php130.00) breakfast meal.
+Both comes with fried rice, egg and a choice of coffee or hot choco; we settled for their hot choco.
+We added three sticks of barbeque (Php30.00/stick) just in case the serving size was not up to par with our grumbling tummies.
+For desserts, we ordered their famous halo-halo (Php80.00).

-Now time for the main event, the legendary Casa Rap Halo-Halo.
-These are available in three sizes Mini (Php65.00), Regular (Php60.00) and Casa Rap (Php80.00).
-Since we were quite full, we decided to just share the large-sized one.
+Now time for the main event, the legendary Casa Rap halo-halo.
+These are available in three sizes, mini (Php65.00), regular (Php60.00) and casa rap (Php80.00).
+Since we were quite full, we decided to simply share the large-sized one.

-The things I’ve read about Casa Rap’s Halo-Halo were all true.
-This is simply the best Halo-Halo I have ever tasted.
-The ice has a texture and flavor (it seemed interwoven with macapuno and pinipig) not found on any halo-halo I’ve ever tasted.
-Mixed with kaong, melon, kundol, langka, sweet corn and topped with a strip of luscious leche flan; we almost asked for another round.
+The things I’ve read about Casa Rap’s halo-halo were all true.
+This is simply the best halo-halo I have ever tasted.
+The ice has a texture and flavor (it seemed interwoven with macapuno and pinipig) not found on any I’ve ever tasted.
+Mixed with kaong, melon, kundol, langka, sweet corn and topped with a strip of luscious leche flan; we almost asked for another serving.

-In summary, even if the Corned Beef and Barbeque dishes were a bit off, we were pretty satisfied eating at Casa Rap; their Halo-Halo has definitely one hundred and ten percent more than made up for it.
+In summary, even if their corned beef and barbeque dishes were a bit off, we were pretty satisfied eating at Casa Rap; their halo-halo has definitely, one hundred and ten percent, more than made up for it.

 Address: Km.
 90 National Highway San Jose, Batangas City